11886knights/11886knights.github.io/index.md

 ## Next Meeting - Tuesday,12 October

 ## Intro the Breach

-Join us on October 19th, at 7 PM for a talk titled **Into the Breach**
+Join us on January 19th, at 7 PM for a talk titled **Into the Breach**

 Father Burke Masters says that the *difference between men and boys* is that boys are concerned about themselves, while men are concerned about others. *Boys can become men in the company of men.*